vfarcic/devops26/manuscript/06-env.md

 cat Makefile
 ```

 As you can probably guess by reading the code, the Makefile has targets used to build, install, and delete Helm charts.
-What is missing are tests.
-Jenkins X could not know whether we will run tests against applications in the staging environment and, if we are, which tests that will be.
+Tests are missing.
+Jenkins X could not know whether we want to run tests against applications in the staging environment and, if we are, which tests will be executed.

 Staging environment is the place where all interconnected applications reside.
-That's the place where we deploy new releases in a production-like setting and we'll see soon where is that information about new releases stored.
-For now, we'll focus on adding tests that will validate that a new release of any of the applications to the staging environment meets our quality requirements.
+That's the place where we deploy new releases in a production-like setting and we'll see soon where that information about new releases is stored.
+For now, we'll focus on adding tests that will validate that a new release of any of the applications meets our system-wide  quality requirements.

 While you can run any type of tests when deploying to the staging environment, I recommend to keep them light.
 We'll have all sorts of tests specific to applications inside their pipelines.
 For example, we'll run unit tests, functional tests, and whichever other types of application-specific tests we might have.
 We should assume that the application works on the functional level long before it is deployed to staging.
 Having that in mind, all that's left to test in staging are cases that can be validated only when the whole system (or a logical and independent part of it) is up and running.
 Those can be integration, performance, or any other type of system-wide validations.